shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 #### Throttling

+ShotGrid's delivery infrastructure is optimized to deliver a large number of customer Webhooks and has a number of mechanisms in place to ensure timeliness and reliability for all our customers.
+When a Webhook delivery is made, we examine the time that it took for the endpoint to respond.
+This metric along with information about the volume of deliveries being processed is combined to determine whether your Webhook endpoint is performing at a sustainable rate.

 Your consumer response times to deliveries will impact webhooks throughput for your site.

 Each site is allowed 1 minute of response time per minute.
 So if all configured consumer endpoints for a site take the full 6 seconds to respond, webhooks deliveries for that site will be throttled to 10 per a minute.